 Remortgaging can help you:

-Higher income or a rise in your property’s value means you could increase your mortgage to help pay for major outgoings such as a wedding or your child’s university costs, rather than borrowing from elsewhere, which in some cases can be more expensive.
+Higher income or a rise in your property’s value means you could increase your mortgage to help pay for major outgoings, for example, a wedding or your child’s university costs, rather than borrowing from elsewhere, which in some cases can be more expensive.

-It can be more convenient and sometimes cheaper to adapt or add an extension to your home, paid for by remortgaging.
+It should be noted that, it can be more convenient and sometimes cheaper to adapt or add an extension to your home, paid for by remortgaging.

 Remaining on the same deal for the full term of your loan could see you losing out on the opportunity to reduce the total amount paid back, in some cases leading to significant savings.